Heliumnm/heliumnm.github.io/_pages/about.md

 Research Interests
 ======

-Social Media Analysis for Public Health: I analyze large-scale, multimodal data (text, audio, video) from social media to understand public discourse on critical health topics, such as vaccine hesitancy.
+Social Media Analysis for Public Health: I analyze large-scale, multimodal data (text, audio, video) from social media to understand public discourse on critical health topics, such as HPV vaccine.

 Speech and Language for Clinical Informatics: I develop and apply computational methods to analyze speech patterns, aiming to identify linguistic biomarkers for the early detection of neurodegenerative diseases like Alzheimer's.